 2. The whole attack took only two hours.

 Ultimately, 2,403 Americans died in the attack and 1,178 were wounded.
 A total of 18 ships were lost or damaged, including the USS Arizona, which still leaks oil from beneath the war memorial in the harbor.
+All this damage was inflicted in just two short hours.

 3. Twenty-three sets of brothers died aboard the USS Arizona alone.